ryanjgallagher/focalevents/twitter/README.md

 python -m twitter.stream event_name
 ```

 There are some convenience options that can be set, which are documented [here](https://github.com/ryanjgallagher/focalevents/blob/main/twitter/stream.py).
-For example, we can run a "dry run" to test the rules by using the command:
+For example, we can run a "dry run" to test the rules without actually connecting to the stream by using the command:

 ```
 python -m twitter.stream event_name --dry_run
 ```

-Or we can change how often updates about the stream are printed using the `update_interval` flag so that updates are printed every 5 minutes:
+Or we can change how often updates about the stream are printed using the `update_interval` flag so that they are printed every 5 minutes instead of 15:

 ```
 python -m twitter.stream event_name -update_interval 5